Jemeni11/TerminalAlert/PYPI_README.rst

    This behavior depends on how the specific application writes to ``stdout`` and ``stderr``.

 .. warning::
    This tool is only partially complete on Windows.
-When it sends notifications, it will **NOT** display TerminalAlert as the notification title.
-The title will likely display 'Python' or a similar default.
-The same goes for the icon next to the title.
+When it sends notifications, it may not display the icon next to the title.
 If you mute TerminalAlert notifications on Windows, you will be unable to enable them again.
 This is a known Windows bug with a fix in progress.

 Installation
 ============